William Clark and Meriwether Lewis

 The epic Lewis & Clark Expedition took place over 200 years ago.
-Besides Meriwether Lewis and William Clark, the large expedition included the famed Native American woman Sacajawea.
+Besides William Clark and Meriwether Lewis, there was a large number of many other fellow travelers.
+Also traveling in that group was the noted Native American woman Sacajawea.
 Lewis and Clark kept careful journals of their daily activities, observations, and discoveries which later were published in one volume.
 You can read their journal at gutenberg.org.

 I’ve always loved the chronicle of the Lewis and Clark Expedition.
 When I was in junior high (the old name for middle school), I was quite lonely and unhappy at school.
 Often, I would take refuge in the school library, where a beautiful, original art mural adorned an entire wall and I could read familiar books and discover new ones.

 One of my favorite books of “escape” was In the Footsteps of Lewis and Clark, written by Gerald S. Snyder and published by the National Geographic Society.
 It had amazing pictures and photographs and descriptions from the journals kept by the explorers.
 They reminded me of my love for nature, road trips with my family, and visiting my grandparents in Oregon.